-Discover Tanzania combining Yoga, Mount Kilimanjaro trek and meditation on uncrowned Kilimanjaro route.
-10 Days Northern Circuit is the great choice.
+Experience the Best Yoga Retreat in Africa and discover Tanzania combining Yoga, Mount Kilimanjaro trek and meditation on uncrowned Kilimanjaro route.
+You can also book for our Tanzania Safari and Zanzibar Yoga Retreat.10 Days Northern Circuit is the great choice.
 Experimented guides will accompany you in whole the itinerary and yoga practice will help you to improve your breath capacity even on high altitudes.
 Kilimanjaro is the highest free-standing mountain in the world at 5,895m (19,341ft).
 The Northern Circuit is the newest and longest route on Kilimanjaro.
 This route encompasses several ecosystems, boasts incredible views and allows for an adequate altitude acclimation time.
 Your trip starts when we pick you up from the airport at Kilimanjaro and take you to the hotel in Moshi for the night.
 You will be introduced to your mountain guide and we will ensure you have all the necessary gear for the climb.
 The next morning you’ll be driven to the trailhead where the hike begins.
 The hike is designed to acclimate your body to the increasing altitude by completing phases that allow for gradual altitude gain each day.
 Along the way you’ll see incredible views and take in the expansive landscape.
 Your guides will teach you about the region and the many things you’ll discover as you traverse this beautiful land, all while the summit lingers in the distance as a reminder of your ultimate goal.
 Under a blanket of stars you’ll begin your final ascent towards the Summit.
 Finally, you’ll stand atop the (5,896m -19,340ft) Uhuru Peak and take in the view from the tallest mountain in Africa.
 After a well-deserved celebration and picture, you’ll descend to the last camp before heading back to Moshi.
 The following day we’ll help you get back to the airport.

 Pick up from Kilimanjaro International Airport and transfer to Moshi town, which is commonly known as the gateway to Mount Kilimanjaro.
 Meet your guide and review your equipment in the evening in preparation for the trek and Yoga Retreat in the following day.